 Visit the Multi-Colored Beaches Around the Island

-The Big Island boast multi-coloured sand in 3 colours: there’s black sand beaches, white sand beaches and green sand beaches.
-See if you can find them all as you explore the island – or join a group Island tour and combine beaches with waterfalls and volcanoes and local food to get an overview of the island.
-Its one of the most fun things to do in Hawaii Big Island!
+The Big Island boast multi-coloured sand in 3 colours: there’s black sand beaches (such as Puunanlu Beach), white sand beaches and green sand beaches.
+See if you can find them all these natural wonders as you explore the island – or join a group Island tour and combine beaches with waterfalls and volcanoes and local food to get an overview of the island – Its one of the most fun things to do in Hawaii Big Island!

 Get Up Close & Personal With Two Volcanoes in Volcanoes National Park

 Mauna Kea is the second most famous volcano on the Big Island and stands at 4,207m above sea level, which makes its peak is the highest point in the state of Hawaii.
 There are also several observatories at the Mauna Kea summit that are perfect for stargazing.
 As it is not possible to reach the summit independently, there are several Summit & Stars Tours that run to help you make the most of the experience.
-Stargazing is one the best things to do in Hawaii!
+Stargazing is one the best things to do in Hawaii – the skies are just so clear!

 Take a RoadTrip Around the Big Island